idrisawad/GPT-3-1.3/README.md

 The Deep Learning Chatbot is an AI-powered chatbot that uses GPT-3 to generate responses to user inputs.
 The chatbot can be fine-tuned using a dataset of text inputs and corresponding outputs.
 The chatbot can also learn from the internet and remember every sentence ever talked.
 With the above-mentioned instructions, you should be able to use the chatbot effectively.

 2. Installation

+pip install -r requirements.txt

+To install the necessary libraries and dependencies for the script, and initialize the AI for the first time, you can use the following command:

+pip install -r requirements.txt && python -c "from deep_learning_chatbot import DeepLearningChatbot; dlc = DeepLearningChatbot(); dlc.fine_tune_gpt3('model_name', 'dataset_path', batch_size=4, device='cuda')"

 To use the Deep Learning Chatbot, you will need to install the following dependencies:

 nltk: A library for natural language processing tasks such as tokenization and lemmatization.